About the programme

 The five investment areas will produce evidence and learning to show which approaches and programmes work best, and demonstrate the social and economic benefits of investing in prevention in the first few years of life.
 Funded partnerships will benefit from comprehensive evaluation and learning support, enabling them to put the science and evidence into practice, evaluate the impact and cost effectiveness of these approaches, and share this learning both within and beyond the immediate investment areas.

-The Big Lottery Fund website has information about the A Better Start programme here.
+The National Lottery Community website has information about the A Better Start programme here.